Last updated: May 5, 2026

 - Name the family worker early.
 Say who wants to be paid: spouse, daughter, son, or another relative.
 This helps the assessor explain role-conflict rules up front.

-- After approval, finish the worker setup fast.
+- After approval, finish worker setup fast.
 In CFSS, that means background study, training and test, enrollment, and provider or FMS payroll setup.
 In CDCS, it means the plan, budget, and payroll setup.

 If the senior already has an MSHO plan, add one more step: call the care coordinator the same week and tell them you want family-paid caregiving discussed at the next service-planning meeting.